anaganisk/enviroplus-influx-exporter/README.md

  ## Getting Started

-To get the prometheus enviroplus-influx-exporter up and running I'm assuming you already have Prometheus and Grafana running somewhere.
+To get the influx enviroplus-influx-exporter up and running I'm assuming you already have influx running somewhere.
-***Note***: I wouldn't recommend running Prometheus on a Raspberry Pi (using a local SD card) as this could drastically reduce the lifetime of the SD card as samples are written quite often to disk.
+***Note***: I wouldn't recommend running influx on a Raspberry Pi (using a local SD card) as this could drastically reduce the lifetime of the SD card as samples are written quite often to disk.

 ### Prerequisites